abhishekshingadiya/Computer-Pointer-Controller/README.md

         source /opt/intel/openvino_2021/bin/setupvars.sh

-6. Just execute <i>runme.sh</i> from working directory to install prerequisites and you are good to go !!
+6. Just execute <i>runme.sh</i> from working directory to install prerequisites and you are good to go !! (open and change path according to your OpenVino version)

         ./runme.sh